DiarmuidHenry/Project-03/README.md

 ### History

 Discovering Ireland is a board game originally released by Gosling Games in 1987, and has gone on to sell over 250,000 copies.
 The newer version (which this program was written with in mind) was releasd in 2018.
 The playing board consists of 52 towns, each connected to some of the other towns by a number of steps/blocks.
 Each player is dealt 2 Entry/Exit Cards: these indicate where they must start and finish their game/journey.
 They also receive a predesignated number of Town Cards, which they must visit in between the Entry/Exit Cards.
-The number of Town Cards chosen must be at least 5, and in theory can be up to $\lfloor\frac{\text{Number of Town Cards}}{\text{Number of Players}}\rfloor$.
-For a 2 player game, this would be $\lfloor\frac{46}{2}\rfloor = 23$.
-For a 3 player game, this would be $\lfloor\frac{46}{3}\rfloor = \lfloor 15.\dot{3}\rfloor = 15$ However, the most common number of Town Cards to play with is around 5-8, as anymore than this can lead to a very long game, especially with a larger number of players.
+The number of Town Cards chosen must be at least 5 and is most commonly around 6-8, as anymore than this can lead to a very long game, especially with a larger number of players.

-Due to the memory restrictions on the Heroku hosting platform, I have limited the number of Town Cards to 9.
-Any more than this causes the memory quota to be exceeded.
-For further information, [see below in Issues/Bugs](#issuesbugs).

-The player who visits all of the towns on their Town Cards and ends at their final Entry/Exit card wins.

 The player who visits all of the towns on their Town Cards and ends at their final Entry/Exit card wins.